Skip to main content

 Like all drug abuse, using prescription drugs for the wrong reasons has serious risks for a person's health.

-Opioid abuse can lead to vomiting, mood changes, decrease in ability to think (cognitive function), and even decreased respiratory function, coma, or death.
-This risk is higher when prescription drugs like opioids are taken with other substances like alcohol, antihistamines, and CNS depressants.
+Opioid abuse can lead to mood and behavior changes, trouble thinking clearly, breathing problems, and even a coma or death.
+This risk is higher when opioids are taken with other substances like alcohol, antihistamines, and CNS depressants.

 CNS depressant abuse is risky too.
+Depressants can make people sleepy, uncoordinated, or confused, and can lead to slurred speech and slowed breathing.
 Abruptly stopping or reducing them too quickly can lead to seizures.
 Taking CNS depressants with other medicines, such as prescription painkillers, some over-the-counter cold and allergy medicines, or alcohol can slow a person's heartbeat and breathing — and even kill.

-The dangers of prescription drug abuse can be made even worse if people take drugs in a way they weren't intended to be used.
+The dangers of prescription drug abuse can be even worse if people take drugs in a way they weren't intended to be used.
 Ritalin may seem harmless because it's prescribed even for little kids with ADHD.
-But when a person takes it either unnecessarily or in a way it wasn’t intended (such as snorting or injection), Ritalin toxicity can be serious.
+But when a person takes it either unnecessarily or in a way it wasn’t intended (such as snorting or injection), serious problems can happen.

 Probably the most common risk of prescription drug abuse is addiction.
 People who abuse medicines can become addicted as easily as if they were taking street drugs.
-That's one reason most doctors won't renew a prescription unless they see the patient — they want to examine the patient to make sure he or she isn't getting addicted.
+That's one reason most doctors won't renew a prescription unless they see the patient — they want to examine patients to make sure they're not getting addicted.

 Tips for Taking Prescription Medicine